Mount Lebanon Methodist Episcopal Church

 Mount Lebanon Methodist Episcopal Church, also known as Mount Lebanon United Methodist Church, is a historic Methodist Episcopal church located at 850 Mount Lebanon Road in Wilmington, New Castle County, Delaware.
 It was built in 1834, and is a stuccoed stone structure in a Late Gothic Revival style.
 It measures 60 by 40 ft, and has a steep gable roof and frame vestibule added in 1873.
 Adjacent to the church is a contributing cemetery containing approximately 150 tombstones dating from 1840.

-It was added to the National Register of Historic Places in 1984.
+The church was added to the National Register of Historic Places in 1984.